DuyKhanhne/Depression-Tendency-Prediction-Project/README.md

 - Create visualizations to better understand the relationships in data.
 This could include scatter plots, bar charts, or heat maps.

 ### Data Storytelling
-- Present predictions and provide actionable recommendations for families, psychologists and medical social workers to pay more attention to the development of depression in similar individuals.
+- Present predictions and provide actionable recommendations for families, psychologists, and medical social workers to pay more attention to the development of depression in similar individuals.